 Throughout this journey into Texas’ storied past, you’ll discover things you never knew about the people who helped make the Lone Star State into what it is today.
 All the while, you’ll enjoy the array of colorful flowers, migratory birds and gorgeous scenery that draws nature lovers year-round.
 So, what are you waiting for?
 Read on to see what the park’s three main attractions are, then plan your trip to “Where Texas Became Texas.”

-A visit to the Barrington Plantation is akin to stepping back to mid-19th century Texas, when pioneer settlers were first settling the land.
+A visit to the Barrington Living History Farm is akin to stepping back to mid-19th century Texas, when pioneer settlers were first settling the land.
 Watch historical reenactors dressed in period clothing utilize methods and materials from the time to plant, cultivate, and harvest the farm.
 Get an up-close look at the tools used by farmers of the day, lend a hand if you like and then tour a variety of homes and buildings that represent the kind you’d find on the Texas frontier.
 The farm is set up so you can explore at your own pace.
 However, if you are coming with a group of 20 or more, you’ll need to set up a tour in advance.

 Star of the Republic Museum